Kawanishi N1K

+The N1K1-J Shiden entered service in early 1944 and would see action over the skies of Formosa (Taiwan), the Philippines, and, Okinawa.
+Both contemporary pilots and Allied reports praised the N1K-J’s performance, noting its high speed and maneuverability compared with other Japanese fighters of the period.
 The improved N1K2-J Shiden Kai (紫電改) made its first flight on 1 January 1944.
-It carried four 20 mm cannons and used an automatic flap-extension mechanism, operated by a mercury-tilt sensor, to enhance lift during tight turns.
-These automatically deploying flaps increased wing lift during high-G maneuvers, allowing tighter turn radii without additional pilot input.
-Unlike the Mitsubishi A6M Zero, the Shiden Kai could compete against the best late-war Allied fighters, such as the F6F Hellcat, F4U Corsair, and P-51 Mustang.
+It carried four 20 mm cannons and was provisioned with an automatic flap-extension mechanism, operated by a mercury-tilt sensor, to enhance lift during tight turns.
+These automatically deploying flaps increased wing lift during high-G maneuvers, allowing a tighter turn radius without additional pilot input.
+Unlike the Mitsubishi A6M Zero, the Shiden Kai could viably engage late-war Allied fighters such as the F6F Hellcat, F4U Corsair, and P-51 Mustang on equal terms.